-TRIUMF has three Experiments Evaluation Committees (EECs), who meet as indicated below:
+TRIUMF has four Experiments Evaluation Committees (EECs), who meet as indicated below:

-- Subatomic Physics Experiments Evaluation Committee (SAP-EEC) meets twice a year in July and December/January (usually)
+- Nuclear Physics Experiments Evaluation Committee (NP-EEC) meets twice a year in June/July and December/January (usually)

 - Molecular & Materials Science Experiments Evaluation Committee (MMS-EEC) meets twice a year in June/July and December/January (usually)

 - Particle Physics Experiments Evaluation Committee (PP-EEC) meets once a year in March/April (usually)